 Someone told me I looked well last Tuesday.
 My immediate response was to deflect.
 I said something about being tired, about not having slept enough, about the lighting in the room being generous.
 I dismantled the compliment with the efficiency of someone defusing a small bomb.
 It was only later, walking home, that I realized what I had done.
 Someone had offered me something kind, and I had refused to hold it.

-This is not a small thing.
+This matters.
 It is a pattern so deep that I barely notice it happening.
-A friend offers to help carry groceries, and I say I am fine.
-A colleague says my work was good, and I list everything I would change.
-Someone asks how I am, genuinely, and I give them the edited version, the one that requires nothing from them.
-I have spent years learning to give: to be generous, to show up, to offer.
-But receiving, it turns out, is an entirely different muscle, and mine has atrophied.
+A friend offers to help carry groceries, and I say I am fine, while my jaw sets and my grip tightens on the bags.
+A colleague says my work was good, and I list everything I would change, while my stomach contracts against the praise like a fist closing.
+Someone asks how I am, genuinely, and I give them the edited version, the one that requires nothing from them, while my chest stays closed and my breathing stays shallow.

 Why We Deflect